pansenavin/web-pulse-backend/README.md

 # Web Pulse - Website Monitoring Application

-This is a backend application for monitoring website uptime and performance.
+This is a backend code for monitoring website uptime and performance.

 ## 🚀 Status
-- **Backend**: Running with Express, MySQL, and JWT Authentication.
+- **Backend**: Running with Django,DRF, MySQL, and JWT Authentication.
 - **Monitoring**: Background service actively checking website status.